Allied Health Studies

 BIO 100 Life Science 3 Credits

 An introductory course for non-science majors in which students develop an understanding of the nature of science and are introduced to foundational topics in the biological life sciences and how they relate to human affairs.
 The course may emphasize human evolution, genetics, aging, disease, reproduction, bioethics or other topics in biology.
-This course counts towards the fulfillment of the Disciplinary Perspectives element of the CLAS general education curriculum.
+This course counts towards the fulfillment of the Disciplinary Perspectives element of the CAS general education curriculum.

 BIO 110 Life Science: Inquiry Approach 4 Credits